MarcArmbruster/WpfCommandAggregator.Core/Home.md

         set => this.SetPropertyValue<bool>(value);
     }
     ```
-3. The second new feature: **custom command aggregator** implmentations<br/>
+3. Another feature: **custom command aggregator** implmentations<br/>
-It is now possible to use your own implementation of the Command Aggregator.
+It is possible to use - if required - your own implementation of the Command Aggregator.
 For this purpose this implementation can be registered at the factory class.
 Until a possible deregistration the own implementation will be used by the factory.
 The condition is that the implementation has a parameterless constructor.<br/>
 **register:** (to use an own/custom implementation)
     ```C#
     CommandAggregatorFactory.RegisterAggreagtorImplementation<OwnAggregator>();